-The Arkansas trial court system consists of Circuit Courts, District Courts, and City Courts.
+The Arkansas trial court system consists of Circuit Courts and District Courts.

 Circuit Courts have general jurisdiction over all criminal and civil cases, but generally only handle cases beyond the jurisdiction of other courts.
-District Courts and City Courts have limited jurisdiction to handle certain types of civil and criminal cases.
+District Courts have limited jurisdiction to handle certain types of civil and criminal cases.

 |Find court records by county||Find court records by town or zip code||Find court resources by category||Find court records in other states|